-With new, more contagious variants of COVID-19 spreading around the world, mask-wearing is even more critical now than ever before.
-That’s why doctors are doubling down on the importance of wearing a high-quality face mask to block the transmission of virus particles.
+With the Delta variant of COVID-19 spreading around the world, mask-wearing is once again critical.
+The uptick in coronavirus cases, along with the possibility that vaccinated people can spread the Delta variant, has forced many cities to reinstitute mask mandates indoors for all people, regardless of vaccination status.
+And this upcoming school year, the CDC is recommending all staff, teachers, and students wear face masks.
 In a study of 11 different face coverings, scientists at Virginia Tech found that the most efficient mask has two outer layers of “tightly woven fabric” with a filter layer in between.
 Not surprisingly, more layers equal more protection (as long as you can still breathe through the mask, of course).
-It’s the same logic behind the practice of wearing two masks, which Pete Buttigieg and others did at President Biden’s inauguration, and which Dr. Fauci recently told NBC News “likely would be more effective” than a single mask.
+It’s the same logic behind the practice of wearing two masks, which Dr. Fauci told NBC News “likely would be more effective” than a single mask.

 We asked Zangmeister and three other experts to tell us about the most popular filter options available online.